Spectral sequences of a Morse shelling: Quiver and shellability of a tiling

 \begin{rem} 1) The acyclicity condition in Theorem \ref{theointro1} may be compared to the criterium given in Theorem $9.3$ of \cite{For}, up to which a discrete vector field on a simplicial complex is the gradient vector field of a discrete Morse function iff it contains no non-stationary closed path.
-Indeed, by Theorem $3.12$ of \cite{SaWel2}, a Morse tiling on a finite simplicial complex encodes a class of compatible discrete vector fields and in the case of a shellable one, these are gradient vector fields of discrete Morse functions whose critical points are in one-to-one correspondance with the critical tiles, preserving the indices, see Theorem $1.2$ of \cite{SaWel2}.
+Indeed, a Morse tiling on a finite simplicial complex encodes a class of compatible discrete vector fields and in the case of a shellable one, these are gradient vector fields of discrete Morse functions whose critical points are in one-to-one correspondance with the critical tiles, preserving the indices, see \cite{SaWel2} and \S \ref{secMorse}.

-2) By Theorem $1.2$ of \cite{Wel}, every product of a sphere and a torus of positive dimension carries Morse tiled triangulations using only basic tiles.
+2) Every product of a sphere with a torus of positive dimension carries Morse tiled triangulations using only basic tiles, see \cite{Wel1}.
+These have been obtained by subdividing the product of the shelled boundary of a simplex with several copies of the tiling given by Figure \ref{figexotic}.
 These tilings cannot be shelled, so that their quivers all contain oriented cycles, as in the second part of Example \ref{exMorsequiver}. \end{rem}

 We also deduce from Theorem \ref{theointro1} criteria of partial shellability of a Morse tiling.
-In particular.

-\begin{defi} A Morse tiled set is shellable up to the order $q \geq 0$ iff its quiver does not contain any oriented cycle whose arrows have labels $\leq q$. \end{defi}